rism-digital/muscat-guidelines/default/en/institution_110.md

 ### Institution (110; ISDIAH 5.1.2)

-This field creates an authorized access point that uniquely identifies the institution with archival holdings.
+The field **Institution** is for an authorized access point that uniquely identifies the institution.

-#### Authorized form of name (110 $a)
+#### Institution (110 $a)

 Enter the current name of the institution in the local language.
-If the original language is in a non-Latin alphabet, write it in transliterated form.
+If the local language is in a non-Latin alphabet, write it in transliterated form.

-When libraries, archives or documentation centres belong to a larger institution, enter the name of the larger institution first and add the subordinate unit separated by a comma.
+When libraries, archives or documentation centers belong to a larger institution, enter the name of the larger institution first and add the subordinate unit separated by a comma.

 ##### Examples